creativecstudios/spring/Inventory Management notes.md

 2 When submit button clicked it Does basic form validation.

 3 Along with it will restricts duplicate stockname if the user enter existing stock name.
-It will display an alert message that stock name already exists.
+It will display an alert message that "stock name already exists".

 4 I used Response Entity for exception handling in the backend.
-This response will be hited in the UI when the user inuts excisting stockname.
+This response will be hited in the UI when the user inputs excisting stockname.

 5 Also after clicking submit button the input fields get reseted for next new input.